DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.ServerSide/Readme.md

     })
 	```

-- Register your [ObjectSpaceProviderFactory.cs](./Services/ObjectSpaceProviderFactory.cs) implementation of `IObjectSpaceProviderFactory` interface that will manage Object Spaces for your business objects.
+- Register ObjectSpaceProviders that will be used in you application by implementing the [ObjectSpaceProviderFactory.cs](./Services/ObjectSpaceProviderFactory.cs) [IObjectSpaceProviderFactory]() interface.
 	```C#
     builder.Services.AddScoped<IObjectSpaceProviderFactory, ObjectSpaceProviderFactory>()